No matter what you write, your productivity and income as a writer is limited by how quickly you can turn your ideas into words.

 It’s not just a vehicle from Star Wars.
 “At-at” is actually typed “@@.”

 Whenever you’re stuck, just type “@@” and a quick note about whatever should go in that part of your manuscript.
-For example:

 “John was the world’s best bartender for three reasons, and nobody disputed those facts.
 First, he knew how to make every cocktail any human ever ordered in any bar in the universe.
 Second, he could listen for hours to anybody’s troubles with no sign of boredom or judgement.
 Third, @@.”